-Using UDTManager and UDRManager Classes with JDK 1.4
+Using UDTManager and UDRManager Classes with JDK Version 1.4, and later

 In previous releases, the UDTManager and UDRManager helper classes included in ifxtools.jar were not accessible from a packaged class.
 As of IBM Informix JDBC Driver 2.21.JC3, all these classes are in the udtudrmgr package.
 For backwards compatibility, unpackaged versions of these classes are also included.